amilajack/flow-runtime-test/README.md

 * `superTypeParameters[1]` gets `State` instead of `Props`.
 Should this be `superTypeParameters[0]`?
 * `babel-plugin-flow-runtime` seems to transform correctly.
 The issue is probably in `flow-runtime`.
 * Check to see if `flow-typed` defs are up to date
+* Inspect the transpiled babel code of a react component

 ### Setup
 ```bash